shoelace-style/shoelace/docs/components/include.md

 [component-header:sl-include]

-Includes give you the power to embed external HTML files into the page.

 Included files are asynchronously requested using `window.fetch()`.
 Requests are cached, so the same file can be included multiple times, but only one request will be made.

 The included content will be inserted into the `<sl-include>` element's default slot so it can be easily accessed and styled through the light DOM.